 As the gateway to the Canadian North, Yellowknife offers a number of options for travel from within Canada and around the world.
 The main access to Yellowknife is by air, with secondary access via an all-weather road which connects the Northwest Territories to the province of Alberta.

 The Yellowknife airport is a full-service, customer-friendly facility that supports commercial, corporate and general aviation.
-Handling hundreds of flights each month the airport is the hub for connecting flights to and from southern Canada and flights from the many small NWT communities.
-Air Canada, WestJet, Canadian North, and First Air offer a number of convenient flight options to Yellowknife from Alberta, with Air Canada having additional direct flight options from Vancouver.
-Some direct flights are available from both Whitehorse and Ottawa through Air North.
+Handling hundreds of flights each month the airport is the hub for connecting flights to and from southern Canada and flights from many small NWT communities.
+Travelling from outside of Canada, you can reach Yellowknife from any major city by connecting through the gateway cities of Edmonton, Calgary, Vancouver, Toronto, Ottawa and Whitehorse.

 From Edmonton, Alberta, it’s a 16-hour drive north along the Frontier Trail, Mackenzie Highway and Yellowknife Highway through 1,500 km of forest and wilderness.
 As you travel northward, there may be opportunities to spot bears, bison and other wildlife along the road corridor, particularly in the more remote northern regions.